 There are several rules you need to be aware of around choosing a company name, when registering a new company.

 The most important thing to remember is that it needs to be different from any other company name that already exists.
 Sounds hard?
 How will you know business names that already exist?
 Thankfully, it’s easy.
 Companies House has a company name availability checker which will check all UK companies registered at Companies House and tell you if your proposed name is an exact or similar match to an already registered company.
 Our advice when registering a new company is to avoid any similar or exact company name matches.
 There could be serious consequences and issues further down the line with your business.

 Also remember when choosing a company name to check if the url (website address) to go with the company name is available for you to purchase.
 A strong website url today can be very important to many businesses.

-When undertaking company formation on your behalf, our team do all the relevant checks on company names for you to minimise the risk and get it right first time for you.
+When undertaking company formation on your behalf, our team does all the relevant checks on company names for you to minimise the risk and get it right the first time for you.

 Step 3: Choosing Directors and Shareholders